jquery/jquery-migrate/warnings.md

 **Cause**: The fact that `jQuery.unique` sorted its results in DOM order was surprising to many who did not read the documentation carefully.
 As of jQuery 3.0 this function is being renamed to make it clear.

 **Solution**: Replace all uses of `jQuery.unique` with `jQuery.uniqueSort` which is the same function with a better name.

+### JQMIGRATE: jQuery.expr[':'] is jQuery.expr.pseudos
+### JQMIGRATE: jQuery.expr.filters is now jQuery.expr.pseudos

+**Cause:** The standard way to add new custom selectors through jQuery is `jQuery.expr.pseudos`.
+These two other aliases are deprecated, although they still work as of jQuery 3.0.

+**Solution:** Rename any of the older usage to `jQuery.expr.pseudos`.
+The functionality is identical.